BNLNPPS/esi-shell/README.md

 ./NVIDIA-OptiX-SDK-7.6.0-linux64-x86_64.sh --prefix=$OPTIX_DIR
 ```

-When running `esi-shell`, make sure that the environment variable `OPTIX_DIR` is configured to point
+When running `esi-shell`, make sure that the environment variable `OPTIX_DIR` is
-to the directory where OptiX is installed.
-If not set, the default path `OPTIX_DIR=/usr/local/optix`
+configured to point to the directory where OptiX is installed.
+If not set, the
-will be mounted insdie the container at runtime.
+default path `OPTIX_DIR=/usr/local/optix` will be mounted inside the container
+at runtime.

-Once the above step is performed, the developer can bind-mount any directory with the source code in
+Once the above step is performed, the developer can bind-mount any directory
-the interactive shell:
+with the source code in the interactive shell:

 ```
 esi-shell -- -e HOME=$HOME -w $HOME